Zhu-Justin/Sound/README.md

 ./main.py -o "filename.wav"
 ```

 You should see "Recording" when you are talking and then "Not Recording" when you are not talking.
 If you have not been talking for a long time, the program exits.
-The total time of the program runs is 10 seconds by default.
+The maximum time in which the program will run is 10 seconds by default.

 # Getting help
 ```